Start here if you are new – Introductory information to help you understand CSU travel regulations and responsibilities relating to Travel Services

-- Use of the Travel PCard will be governed by the most current version of the CSU Stanislaus PCard Cardholder Policy & Travel PCard Procedure Handbook, and the Travel PCard Cardholder Agreement.
+- Use of the Travel PCard will be governed by the most current version of the Stanislaus State PCard Cardholder Policy & Travel PCard Procedure Handbook, and the Travel PCard Cardholder Agreement.

 - The Travel PCard cannot be used for purchase transactions exceeding the designated transaction dollar limit.